How does it work?

 - Someone who can help you decide what you’d like to do to feel healthier

-- Someone who can find you activities that will suit you and who can go along with you to them to start with so that you don’t have to go on your own
+- Someone who can find you activities that will suit you and who can in some instances go along with you to start with, so that you don’t have to go on your own

 - Someone who can help you arrange appointments with medical services at times that suit you

 - Someone who can give you support along the way